mobxjs/mobx-state-tree/README.md

 Likewise, if your application is mainly dealing with stateless information (such as a logging system) MST doesn't add much values.

+### Where is the `any` type?

+MST doesn't offer an any type because it can't reason about it.
+For example, given a snapshot and a field with `any`, how should MST know how to deserialize it?
+Or apply patches to it?
+Etc. etc. If you need any there are two options

+1. Use `types.frozen`.
+Frozen values need to be immutable and serializable (so MST can treat them verbatim)
+2. Use volatile state.
+Volatile state can store anything, but won't appear in snapshots, patches etc.
+3. If your type is regular, and you just are to lazy to type the model, you could also consider generating the type at runtime once (after all, MST types are just JS...).
+But you will loose static typing and any confusion it causes is up to you to handle :-).

 ### How does reconciliation work?

 * When applying snapshots, MST will always try to reuse existing object instances for snapshots with the same identifier (see `types.identifier()`).